Heidelberg: Politics

-The council consists of 48 volunteer members with the mayor as chairman.
+The council consists of 48 members with the mayor as chairman.
 The council is directly elected for a term of five years.
 The task of the council is to decide all the affairs of the city, with the mayor presiding.
 The council controls the city administration and oversees the enforcement of its decisions.

-Heidelberg has always been a stronghold of the Greens.
+Heidelberg has always been a stronghold of The Greens.
 For the municipal elections in 2009, they split into the Green Alternative List and Alliance 90/The Greens and each ran their own lists.
 Together they gained 10 seats to become the strongest force for the first time.
 In September 2011, two members of the GAL Group joined the Alliance 90/The Greens, so that together with the members of generation.hd, they formed the largest group in the council.

-For elections to the Bundestag, part of the Heidelberg constituency.
+For elections to the Bundestag, the city is part of the Heidelberg constituency.

+Mayor and city council

+The most recent mayoral election was held on 6 November 2022, with a runoff held on 27 November, and the results were as follows: